The Lobby Code

 Sim racing online (iRacing, LFM, ACC league play)iRacing and LFM ~20%.
 ACC league play uses 25 / 50 / 75% thresholds.At turn-in

-Forza Motorsport (in-game)Not a fixed overlap threshold.
-FRR uses ML to assign fault; ~89% accuracy.
-Penalty severity scales with speed delta and outcome.n/a
+Forza Motorsport (in-game)No fixed threshold.
+FRR uses ML; ~89% accuracy.
+Severity scales with speed delta.n/a

 NASCAR 25 (in-game)Yellow line on superspeedways only.Yellow line only